CA-APM/docker-TimImage_builder/README.md

 ## Security

 The TIM Container provides no active security.
-However, during installation, the latest fixes for underlying OS are applied.
+However, during installation, the latest fixes for the underlying OS are applied.
 At the same time - a cron-job is installed to update the underlying OS on a regular base.

 In case this behavior is not wanted, or the container has no access to regular centos repositories, please remove the `yum.cron` file, and restart crond.